Supporting social and emotional development through reading

 - Shared books should be a part of every child’s life as early as possible.
 Conversation, stories, and reading aloud are all elements of early literacy.

 - Literacy is a building block of a child’s development.
-“Bookmarked!” offers opportunities for teachers to gain skills to help their students!

 - Success in school has been linked to early exposure to language, sights and sounds, and reading.
 Most kids develop literacy skills long before they learn to read.